Bita Moghaddam: Career and research

 In 2003, Moghaddam was recruited to the University of Pittsburgh.
 At Pitt, Moghaddam took on more teaching roles than she had previously at Yale, and she became a critical mentor to many young undergraduate students hoping to pursue opportunities in neuroscience.
 At Pitt, Moghaddam made many contributions to the field of neuroscience by continuing to probe how modulation of glutamate signalling affects behavior and neural circuit function in models for anxiety and schizophrenia.
 She then expanded her laboratory focus to understanding glutamatergic interactions and dopaminergic systems in adolescence since many of the symptoms of psychiatric conditions emerge during adolescence and targeting aberrant functions during this developmental period will be essential to preventing onset of disease in adulthood.

-In 2017, Moghaddam joined the faculty at the Oregon Health Sciences University (OHSU) as the Chair of the Department and Ruth Matarazzo Professor of Behavioral Neuroscience.
+In 2017, Moghaddam joined the faculty at the Oregon Health Sciences University (OHSU) as the Chair of the Department of Behavioral Neuroscience.
 Moghaddam continues to probe the brain mechanisms involved in cognition and emotion in brain areas implicated in schizophrenia, anxiety, attention deficit hyperactivity disorder (ADHD), and addiction, while also performing leaderships roles.
-In addition to her laboratory and departmental efforts, Moghaddam brings extensive teaching experience from her time at Pitt and participates in a large array of outreach efforts and initiatives to promote women in science and young students to pursue careers in science.
+In addition to her laboratory and departmental efforts, Moghaddam brings extensive teaching and mentoring experience, and participates in a large array of outreach efforts and initiatives to promote women in science and young trainees to pursue careers in science.